How do I get into hospitality and travel?

 - InterContinental Hotels Group (IHG).
 If you want to apply to the IHG future leaders programme you’ll need a bachelors degree or equivalent, fluency in English and at least one other European or international language, and at least one year’s relevant experience, which can include internships or work experience.

 - TUI.
 TUI Group’s graduate programme offers a range of different routes, each of which has different requirements.
 For the international graduate leadership programme, you need a 2.1 from a university or business school, ideally in business administration, international management or economics.
 You should also have one other language in addition to business-level English and at least three months of international and six months of commercial work experience.
-For the graduate leadership programme, you need at least 300 UCAS points from three A levels and a 2.1 degree; if you’re applying for the finance graduate programme, your degree should be in a relevant subject.
-For the IT graduate programme, you’ll need a 2.1 in a business or IT degree as well as 280 UCAS points from three A levels.
+For the graduate leadership programme, you need at least 300 UCAS points (120 UCAS points under the new tariff) from three A levels and a 2.1 degree; if you’re applying for the finance graduate programme, your degree should be in a relevant subject.
+For the IT graduate programme, you’ll need a 2.1 in a business or IT degree as well as 280 UCAS points (112 points under the new tariff) from three A levels.
 For the TUIfly training programme you’ll need a degree in aviation or tourism management and a good grounding in maths and physics, and any work experience will be an advantage, especially if it is international.

 Postgraduate study routes into hospitality and travel careers